 For more information on credibility, please see this earlier blog post on our website.

-The final area often discussed as part of validity in qualitative studies are the ethical procedures researchers use in research design, data collection/analysis, and data storage.
-Taken as a whole, these ethical procedures need to be included in any research proposals that go to one’s doctoral committee and to the university’s Institutional Review Board to gain approval for one’s research.
+The final area discussed as part of validity in qualitative studies are the ethical procedures researchers use.
+This includes the research design, data collection/analysis, and data storage.
+These ethical procedures are included in any research proposal sent to one’s doctoral committee and to the IRB for approval.

 When planning one’s research, one must consider the ethical issues of recruitment of study participants, including:

 While qualitative research often poses no risks to participants’ physical health, there are other risks to consider.
-Depending on the research question, participation may evoke traumatic events from participants’ pasts or presents, such as abuse, homelessness, loss of job, etc. Also consider social and legal risks participation may entail.
+Depending on the research question, participation may evoke traumatic events from participants, such as abuse, homelessness, loss of job, etc. Also consider social and legal risks participation may entail.
 Will the participant lose face or be embarrassed?
 Will participation open the participant to legal repercussions?
-And finally, consider what a breach of confidentiality would entail for the participants should their personal, private data be made public.
+Finally, consider what a breach of confidentiality entails for the participants should their personal, private data be made public.

 For more information on assessing risk and benefit, please see the following blog post on our website.